 What is the difference between a self-cleaning oven and an easy-clean oven?
 A range oven either needs to be cleaned by hand (manually) or has a self-cleaning cycle that makes the process much easier.
 An easy clean model is still a manual clean oven, but it might have a better-than-average interior finish that makes cleaning easier.

+If you're buying an oven, you should confirm whether it has a self-clean feature or not, because the cleaning process is very different for each type.
 Regardless of what type you have, your oven will need to be cleaned and how often depends on how messy your cooking and baking tends to be.

 Benefits of a Self-Cleaning Oven